fhiso/legacy-format/serialisation.md

 Neither process is otherwise applied to all *line strings*.
-It is done here to simplify scanning for the *specified character set*, but without requiring full parsing of *line strings* into a *lines*, which might result in errors if actual *character encoding* is different to the one being used provisionally while scanning for the *specified character encoding*.
+It is done here to simplify scanning for the *specified character set*, but without requiring full parsing of *line strings* into a *lines*, which might result in errors if the actual *character encoding* differs from the one being used provisionally while scanning for the *specified character encoding*.